kwkroeger/Dotfiles/readme.md

 Zach Holman: "Your dotfiles are how you personalize your system.
 These are mine."

-I decided to put up my dotfiles one because sharing is caring, but the more obvious two is I was tired of people asking me "Where did you get that?" or "How did you do that?"
+I decided to put up my dotfiles because one sharing is caring, and two I can redirect people who have questions about my environment here instead of trying to explain everything.

 ## Installation